shekhs/text_to_handw/README.md

 - Then, create a virtual environment and install the packages from requirements.txt.

 ## Directions to run
-- Run the following command in the myfont directory inside project directory:
+- Run the following command in project directory:
 ```
 python3 tth.py
 ```